tomap/tpi2.eu/source/_posts/Switching-To-Emoji-Theme.md

 This will the reference the css `.ec-🔥` which will display the icon as a `content: '🔥'`

 I also had to change the open graph image used when sharing to Twitter or LinkedIn.
 For the, I found this service https://i❤️.ws/emoji-image/🔥.png which provides a png from an emoji.
 See [the article on Medium](https://medium.com/@Emoji_Domains/free-emoji-image-generator-api-c0b7eaefa586) for more explanation.

+By default, emoji are displayed with colors, see the fire or smiley 🔥 😊.
+In order to keep something closer to FA, I applied a `filter: sepia(90%);` which gave them a nicer render.

 # Brands